lnls-sirius/docker-epics-archiver-appliances/README.md

 # Imports certificate into trusted keystore
 keytool -import -alias tomcat -trustcacerts -storepass ${CERTIFICATE_PASSWORD} -noprompt -keystore $JAVA_HOME/lib/security/cacerts -file ${APPLIANCE_FOLDER}/build/cert/archiver-mgmt.crt
 ```
-These variables can be also passed as environment variables when the containers are deployed.
+However, the suggested approach is to pass those parameters as environment variables when the containers are deployed.
+For further details, refer to this [project](https://github.com/lnls-sirius/docker-epics-archiver-composed).

 3) Another image containing all 4 appliances is available in `docker-appliance-images-single`.
 To build it, execute `build-docker-appliance-images-single.sh`.
 The same considerations about the variables are kept for this case.